 Header files that must be installed are specified by the HEADERS family of variables.
 Headers can be installed in includedir, oldincludedir, pkgincludedir or any other directory you may have defined (see Section 3.3 [Uniform], page 20).
-For instance, include_HEADERS = foo.h bar/bar.h will install the two files as \$(includedir)/foo.h and \$(includedir)/bar.h.
+For instance, will install the two files as \$(includedir)/foo.h and \$(includedir)/bar.h.